 Most tender, flakiest, and flavorful cod you will ever make!
 This tomato and herb butter compliments the mild tasting cod in the most delicious way ever.
-It will be the only cod recipe you will crave time after time.
+It will be the only baked cod with butter you will crave time after time.

 - 1 medium shallot, finely chopped